List of Nintendo development teams: iQue

 Originally a Chinese joint venture between its founder, Wei Yen, and Nintendo, manufactures and distributes official Nintendo consoles and games for the mainland Chinese market, under the iQue brand.
 The product lineup for the Chinese market is considerably different from that for other markets.
 For example, Nintendo's only console in China is the iQue Player, a modified version of the Nintendo 64.
 In 2013, the company became a fully owned subsidiary of Nintendo.

 It became a translation and localization company for simplified Chinese since 2016 for Nintendo games.
-In 2018, it stopped to be a manufacturer for consoles at China and in 2019 began to hire programmers and testers to transition to be a supporting development company for Nintendo EPD.
+In 2018, it stopped to be a manufacturer for consoles at China and in 2019 began to hire programmers and testers to transition to be a QA department for Nintendo.

 Mario Club

-Originally a team within Nintendo itself, Mario Club Co., Ltd. was separated into a subsidiary in July 2009.
-The company handles testing, quality control and debugging for Nintendo published titles and as of September 2024, has 400 employees.
+Originally a division within Nintendo itself, Mario Club Co., Ltd. was spin-off into a separated subsidiary in July 2009.
+The company works on game design and script as support for Nintendo titles, and handles quality control, technical assistance, asian localization coordination, service support, general affairs and IT support for Nintendo.
+As of September 2025, has 432 employees.